 Although I usually slice it in half and stuff it, I decided to make a roasted version that’s just right for a Thanksgiving side dish.
 This roasted delicata squash with fresh cranberries is the perfect addition to your holiday meal.

-Then you just throw everything on a baking sheet and drizzle the maple syrup mixture on top and pop it in the oven.
-That’s it!
+- Place the squash and cranberries on a baking sheet and drizzle the maple syrup mixture on top and pop it in the oven.

 Disclosure: This post contains affiliate links.